Developer-piyush/SecretWeb3/README.md

 # SecretWeb3 is a webapp that allows you to collect anonymous feedback from your friends, coworkers and Fans.
-Hosted on decentralized cloud https://akash.network/

 # App link: [Click here](http://vfns3fm5lpb0na9vqqkrl4lns0.ingress.provider-0.prod.sjc1.akash.pub/)